-When we receive your phone call we’ll go through your case and the documents that the various entities involved have sent to us.
-Police reports, medical diagnoses, the report from your insurance company, amongst others.
-We then will carefully sift through all the information that we've received and appraise the value of your case so that you have an idea of what kind of compensation you'll be looking for before you even get moving legally.
+We will then carefully sift through all the information that we've received and appraise the value of your case so that you have an idea of what kind of compensation you'll be looking for before any other action is taken.

 - Amount of medical expenses

 - Estimated future loss of income

 - Loss of earning capacity or possibility of permanent disability